Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-java-quickstart.md

         //...
         ```

-## <a name="send-a-search-request-and-receive-the-response"></a>Odeslat žádost o vyhledávání a přijetí odpovědi
+## <a name="send-a-search-request-and-receive-the-response"></a>Send a search request and receive the response

-1. Vytvořit funkci s názvem `VideoSearch()` , která má váš klíč předplatného jako řetězec.
-Vytvořit instanci klienta hledání vytvořili dříve.
+1. Create a function called `VideoSearch()` that takes your subscription key as a string.
+Instantiate the search client created earlier.

     ```java
     public static void VideoSearch(String subscriptionKey){